bakkerthehacker/log-file-server/README.md

 ### Curl Example:

-As an example, if the log you want to look at is `/var/log/dmesg` and the filter is for log lines containing the text `Bluetooth` and you only want the latest 3 log lines, the curl command to see these logs is:
+As an example,
+  - if the log you want to look at is `/var/log/dmesg`
+  - and the filter is for log lines containing the text `Bluetooth`
+  - and you only want the latest 3 log lines

+the curl command to see these logs is:

 `curl 'http://server.example:3000/logs?filename=dmesg&filter=Bluetooth&count=3'`